gvnn3/conductor/IMPROVEMENTS_SUMMARY.md

 - Used Hypothesis for property-based testing
 - Comprehensive unit tests for all bug fixes
 - Integration tests remain functional
+- **NEW: Multi-player end-to-end tests** for 2-10 concurrent players

 ## Future Recommendations